Some experiments with PyObjC and the Mac OSX SyncServices engine

 My first task was to get a feel for the apis by doing a read-only (pull) sync of the stickies saved in Apple’s Stickie’s Example.
 The code that does that is here.
 There’s currently no sample python code for the SyncServices module available, so I should hand this off to the pyobjc folks (If they’ll take my painfully un-idiomatic python) once I flesh it out some more.

-One Response to “Some experiments with PyObjC and the Mac OSX SyncServices engine”
+One thought on “Some experiments with PyObjC and the Mac OSX SyncServices engine”

 Leave a Reply